 Next you’ll scoop out some of the meatball mixture (about 1 heaping tablespoon per meatball) into your hands and roll them into balls.
 Place them on a parchment paper lined baking tray and they’re ready to bake.
 Be sure to flip them at the 20 minute mark before finishing the baking process.

-This tahini pasta is easy to make and has a creamy, velvety sauce that really hits the spot.
-It’s full of lemony, garlicky flavour and works equally well served hot or at room temperature.
+- This tahini pasta is easy to make and has a creamy, velvety sauce that really hits the spot.
+It’s full of lemony, garlicky flavor and works equally well served hot or at room temperature.

-These vegan stuffed portobello mushrooms are hearty, satisfying, and filling.
+- These stuffed mushrooms are hearty, satisfying, and filling.
 They’re perfect for dinner or lunch served with a simple salad.

 - Food processor